 Calcification of Soft Tissue

 This is basically the build up of calcium in your soft tissues, arteries, lungs, and heart.
-It occurs as a result of the increase in both calcium and phosphorus that occur from hypervitaminosis D.
+It occurs as a result of the increase in both calcium and phosphorus that occurs from hypervitaminosis D. However, evidence is not concrete on calcification related to high vitamin D levels in humans (12).

 Those suffering from toxic levels of vitamin D may also experience one or more gastrointestinal issues.